EMPG Subrecipient Program

 Application Process & Funding Amounts

-The subrecipient application process will be different this year and subrecipient funding amounts will likely be different than what has been approved in the past.
-Emergency management programs will have the opportunity to pre-select their funding projects and applications will be scored by an outside review panel, as we did for the ARPA SLFRF grant last year.
+The subrecipient application process is different this year and subrecipient funding amounts will likely be different than what has been approved in the past.
+Emergency management programs have the opportunity to pre-select their funding projects and applications will be scored by a review panel, similar to OEM's ARPA SLFRF grant last year.

 For FY25 EMPG, we welcome and encourage NEW applicants who have not previously or recently received EMPG funding.
 All applications will be scored based on their selected funding projects and based on state and regional priorities.
-All details will be included in the EMPG Information Packet, which is in development now.
+All details are included in the EMPG Program Guide.

 - Be sure your sam.gov Unique Entity Identifier (UEI) is active or register for a UEI if needed.